 Caldwell-Pope has posted decent averages with the Pistons as well as the Lakers.
 He’s found a more supporting role with the Lakers now and comes off the bench with effect.
-Currently, in the 2020-21 season, Caldwell-Pope is averaging 10.1 points, 2.1 rebounds, and 1.5 assists per game.
+In the 2020-21 season, Caldwell-Pope averaged 9.7 points, 2.7 rebounds, and 1.9 assists per game.

 Kentavious Caldwell-Pope has been in the league for several years and has signed lucrative contracts.
 His total salary earnings add up to $49,880,815, according to HoopsHype.
 Although there’s no solid number on his NetWorth, it might in the $50 million range.

 Caldwell-Pope has been sporting Nike sneakers in his NBA career and dons several player editions too!
 He most recently played with Giannis’ signature ‘Nike Zoom Freak 1,’ and he’s worn LeBron’s and Anthony Davis’ signature sneakers as well.

 Married (McKenzie Caldwell-Pope)

 6 ft 5 in (1.96 m)